freenas/freenas-docs/userguide/intro.rst

 * :guilabel:`Periodic Notification User` has been removed from :ref:`System > Advanced <Advanced>`.

+* Setting :guilabel:`messages` in
+  :ref:`System --> Advanced <Advanced>`
+  provides a button to show console messages on busy spinner dialogs.

 * :guilabel:`Reporting Database` has been removed from :ref:`System > System Dataset <System Dataset>`.